+'The Computer Got It Wrong': How Facial Recognition Led To False Arrest Of Black Man

-'The Computer Got It Wrong': How Facial Recognition Led To A False Arrest In Michigan
+'The Computer Got It Wrong': How Facial Recognition Led To False Arrest Of Black Man

 Police in Detroit were trying to figure out who stole five watches from a Shinola retail store.
 Authorities say the thief took off with an estimated $3,800 worth of merchandise.